Criminal Minded

-Criminal Minded is the debut studio album by American hip hop group Boogie Down Productions.
-It was released in 1987 through B-Boy Records.
+Criminal Minded is the debut studio album by the American hip hop group Boogie Down Productions.
+It was released in May 1987 through B-Boy Records.
 It is considered a highly influential hip hop album and one of the first in the gangsta rap genre.

-Since its release, the album has been sampled, interpolated and paraphrased.
-Its samples and direct influences were unusual at the time, ranging from liberal use of dancehall reggae (as well as the more commonly used James Brown) to rock music artists such as AC/DC, the Beatles and Billy Joel.
-The album was eventually certified Gold by the RIAA.
 The songs "South Bronx" and "The Bridge Is Over" ignited the rivalry with the Brooklyn-bred but Queens resident emcee MC Shan and the Juice Crew.
 Throughout the album, KRS-One gives honor and praise to Scott La Rock for producing the album and he mostly goes on about the importance of originality and being "real" instead of a "Sucker MC".

 In 2003, the album was ranked number 444 on Rolling Stones list of "The 500 Greatest Albums of All Time", and was later ranked number 239 in the 2020 edition.

 Background

 Production on the LP is credited to Blastmaster' KRS-One (Lawrence Krisna Parker) and DJ Scott La Rock (Scott Sterling), with a special thanks to Ced-Gee (Cedric Miller) of The Ultramagnetic MCs on the back cover.

 The cover, which showcases Parker and Sterling surrounded by an arsenal of weapons, was hip-hop's first major release to feature members brandishing firearms.
 The album also contained several seminal hardcore songs such as "9mm Goes Bang", one of the first hip-hop songs to be based around a first-person crime narrative, and "P Is Free", which details an encounter with a drug-abusing prostitute.

 The liner notes of Criminal Minded read, "Peace to Ron Nelson and the Toronto posse."
 This statement is evidence of BDP's involvement with Toronto's hip hop scene in the 1980s, which produced artists such as Michie Mee, Dream Warriors, and Maestro Fresh Wes.